henry-stroud/wdi-project-4/README.md

 With my plan laid out on Trello and wireframes drawn out, I set about building the back-end for my app, using Python, Flask and SQLAlchemy (the Python SQL toolkit and ORM) with an SQL database.

-I focused on two main models, the user and video models, I needed to create a transaction model that would be referenced on both the user and video models.
-I also had to create a video model that would align with the data served by YouTube's API so that I could attach my own data to it, such as transactions from users.
+I focused on two main models, the user and video models.
+I also needed to create a transaction model that would be referenced on both the user and video models.
+I then had to create a video model that would align with the data served by YouTube's API so that I could attach my own data to it, such as transactions from users and price.

-Below is a code snipper from the video model, including transactions, comments and likes:
+Below is a code snippet from the video model, including transactions, comments and likes:

 ```
-from app import db, ma #imported db(sqlalchemy) and ma (marshmallow)
+from app import db, ma
 from marshmallow import fields
-from .base import BaseModel #we use .base as we are in the same folder, models which base.py is in
+from .base import BaseModel
 from .user import User
-# from models.transaction import Transaction, TransactionSchema

 likes = db.Table(
     'likes',